Myth Busting: HIV and AIDS

 Myth: HIV can be transmitted through hugging, handshakes, or sharing toilet seats.

 Fact: HIV can only be transmitted through body fluid.
 Those fluids are semen, pre-ejaculate, breast milk, vaginal fluids, rectal fluids, and blood.
-It cannot be spread through physical contact alone unless you have an open wound which comes into contact with the body fluids of an HIV-positive person, and even at that, it would need to be in very large amounts.
+It cannot be spread through physical contact alone unless you have an open wound which comes into contact with the body fluids of an HIV-positive person.
+HIV is a very fragile virus and dies when it comes in contact with the air.

 Myth: I can get HIV from mosquitoes.